 This recipe is another from Meenakshi Ammal’s books Cook and See.
-It is a plain rasam, very simple and quick to make as it does not contain any significant amount of toor dal.
-She has three methods for making this rasam, each one treats the 1 teaspoon of toor dal that it does contain, in a different way.
+It is a plain rasam, very simple and quick to make as it does not contain any significant amount of dal.
+She has three methods for making this rasam, each one treats the teaspoon of toor dal that it does contain, in a different way.
 This is Method 1, Method 2 is here, and I’ve included the other method in the Recipe Notes at the end of the recipe (it will be published later).

 You might also be interested in the following articles: